apache/inlong-website/docs/quick_start/offline_data_sync/dolphinscheduler_example.md

 ### Modify configuration in InLong Manager

-For third-party scheduling engine, we need to modify configurations in manager
+For third-party scheduling engine, we need to modify configurations in manager.

 For DolphinScheduler engine there are following configurations need to be modified: